 Transmission and Disease

-Histoplasma capsulatum causes systemic mycoses named Histoplasmosis also known as darling’s disease, cave disease or spelunker’s disease.
+Histoplasma capsulatum causes systemic mycoses named histoplasmosis also known as darling’s disease, cave disease or spelunker’s disease.
 People contract this disease by the inhalation of the spore or bird or bat droppings contaminated with spores.
-It causes profound disease in immune-compromised (like any other fungal infection) but immune-competent person may not know that they are harboring this pathogen.
+It causes profound disease in immune-compromised (like any other fungal infection) but immune-competent people may not know that they are harboring this pathogen.

-It causes systemic fungal infection (can invade other parts of the body beside lungs) which can be asymptomatic, acute or chronic.
+It causes systemic fungal infection (can invade other parts of the body besides lungs) which can be asymptomatic, acute, or chronic.
 Its acute form resembles pneumonia and chronic disease resembles tuberculosis.
-Immuno-compromised person can have disseminated infections.
+Immuno-compromised persons can have disseminated infections.

 - Ability to survive within the macrophage probably by modulating the pH within the phagolysome is the key virulence factor of Histoplasma capsulatum.
 Unlike the name suggest, this pathogen does not have capsule.